kjappelbaum/oximachinerunner/docs/getting_started.rst

     from oximachinerunner import OximachineRunner

     oximachine_instance = OximachineRunner()
-    oxidation_states, metal_indices, metal_symbols = oximachine_instance.run_oximachine(<structure>)
+    results = oximachine_instance.run_oximachine(<structure>)

 In the code snippet above, :code:`structure` can be a :code:`pymatgen.Structure`, :code:`ase.Atoms` object or a filepath to a `cif`.
-The output of the run will be three lists of identical length: One contains the oxidationstates, the second one contains the indices of the metals, and the third one contains the elemental symbols of the metals.
+The output of the run will be a ordered dictionary with the oxidationstates, the indices of the metals, and the elemental symbols of the metals.

 Models
 ------------